Russell Howard's Good News

 Russell Howard's Good News is a British comedy and topical news television show which was broadcast on BBC Three between 2009 and 2014, and on BBC Two between 2014 and 2015.
 Hosted by comedian Russell Howard, it offered his commentary on the news of the week through mostly stand-up, along with sketches and humorous video clips, whilst also having guest appearances from people who have been featured in the media recently.
 It was made by independent production company Avalon Television and produced by Mark Iddon, Robyn O'Brien and David Howarth.
 Repeats of earlier episodes are also broadcast on Comedy Central, Dave and W. The show also made an appearance on Children in Need 2011 and Red Nose Day 2013, featuring a number of sketches from recent episodes, as well as a new segment of "It's Not All Doom and Gloom".
 In February 2013, users of Digital Spy voted Good News as the Best Show Ever on BBC Three in the run-up to the channel's tenth anniversary.

 On 9 June 2014, it was revealed that Good News would move from BBC Three to BBC Two following the broadcast of series 8.
 Series 9 was aired on BBC Two in late October of the same year, with the tenth and final series starting to air on 22 October 2015.

 On 29 November 2016, the BBC announced that they have no immediate plans for another series of Good News for the foreseeable future, but said that Howard would still appear on their channels from time to time.
 Howard's show moved to Sky One, where it was retitled The Russell Howard Hour.

 Show format

-The show's format focused primarily on looking into various news stories that have occurred during the week, from within Britain or across the world, whether the story was a major piece or a simple minor one.
+The show's format focused primarily on looking into various news stories that have occurred around Britain or across the world that week, whether the story was a major piece or a simple minor one.
 Howard often provided commentary on these stories, often through stand-up, but also through using sketches, recurring gags (either within an episode, or throughout a series), clips taken from the internet (the owners are credited by the show), to derive comedy from either the story itself, or the subject it is dealing with.
 These stories were usually catalogued into various topics, with each topic cutting in between segments with stop-motion animated titles.
 These topics have included: